 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company's exposure to market risk for changes in interest rates relates to fixed deposits and borrowings from financial institutions.

-The interest rate profile of the Company's interest bearing financial instance
+The interest rate profile of the Company's interest-bearing financial instruments is as follows: